Library of the Economic Commission for Latin America and the Caribbean: Collections and Services

 It currently has a collection of more than 150,000 physical volumes, including books, magazines, photographs, official documents, among others.
 It also has a significant volume of digital resources such as books, electronic magazines and databases.
 Thematic coverage of their collections includes the disciplines of the social sciences, such as economics, social development, international trade, sustainable development, planning, gender studies, natural resources, infrastructure, among others.

-There is also an important collection of books and documents by leading economists that have been a fundamental axis to the thinking at CEPAL with regard to theories of the development of Latin American economies, such as Celso Furtado, Aníbal Pinto, Fernando Fajnzylber, and Raúl Prebisch.
+There is also an important collection of books and documents by leading economists that have been a fundamental axis to the thinking at ECLAC with regard to theories of the development of Latin American economies, such as Celso Furtado, Aníbal Pinto, Fernando Fajnzylber, and Raúl Prebisch.

 The ECLAC Library adheres to the mandate that preserves the institutional intellectual heritage, resulting in the "José Besa García" archive.
 It preserves all of the official publications of the Commission since 1948 and recounts the work of the Commission in its more than 70 years of history.
 The digital version of the archive is available through its institutional Repository.

 The doors of the Hernan Santa Cruz Library are open to students, academics, researchers, diplomats, public officials and the community in general.
-In collaboration with the Public Information Unit of Cepal, the library organizes Group Visits to the Commission.
+In collaboration with the Public Information Unit of ECLAC, the library organizes Group Visits to the Commission.